opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 1. Select **File > Import -> Existing Gradle Project**
 2. In the subsequent dialog navigate to the root of `build.gradle` file
-3. In the subsequent dialog, if JDK 11 is not set as default JRE, please make sure to check **[Override workpace settings]**, keep **[Gradle Wrapper]** and provide the correct path to JDK11 using **[Java Home]** property under **[Advanced Options]**.
+3. In the subsequent dialog, if JDK 11 is not set as default JRE, please make sure to check **[Override workspace settings]**, keep **[Gradle Wrapper]** and provide the correct path to JDK11 using **[Java Home]** property under **[Advanced Options]**.
 Otherwise, you may run into cryptic import failures and only top level project is going to be imported.
-4. In the subsequent dialog, you sould see **[Gradle project structure]** populated, please click **[Finish]** to complete the import
+4. In the subsequent dialog, you should see **[Gradle project structure]** populated, please click **[Finish]** to complete the import

 **Note:** it may look non-intuitive why one needs to use Gradle wrapper and then import existing Gradle project (in general, **File > Import -> Existing Gradle Project** should be enough).
-Practially, as it stands now, Eclipse Buildship plugin does not import OpenSearch project dependencies correctly but does work in conjuction with Gradle wrapper.
+Practically, as it stands now, Eclipse Buildship plugin does not import OpenSearch project dependencies correctly but does work in conjunction with Gradle wrapper.

 ## Project Layout